-Jakarta, Wednesday 19 September 2018 – Palm oil suppliers to the world’s largest brands, including Unilever, Nestlé, Colgate-Palmolive, and Mondelez have destroyed an area of rainforest almost twice the size of Singapore in less than three years, according to a new investigation by Greenpeace International.
+September 19 2018 (MONTRÉAL)- Palm oil suppliers to the world’s largest brands, including Unilever, Nestlé, Colgate-Palmolive and Mondelez, have destroyed an area of rainforest almost twice the size of Singapore in less than three years, according to a new investigation by Greenpeace International.

 Greenpeace International assessed deforestation by 25 major palm oil producers and found that: